samurollie/ifdef-catcher/phase-2-quantitative-analysis/README.md

 ## How to

 All files of each project need to be added to "source" folder, inside of the project.
-Exceptions:

-- Berkeley DB: version 18.1.
-In this version, there exists a src folder.
-Just rename this folder to "source", and erase other files and folders.

 ## Results.csv file